chaosmac1/school_weather/README_DE.md

-# Projektdokumentation - Status: unfinished
+# Projektdokumentation - Status: in Arbeit

 ## Projektbeschreibung: